 Mark your items with as “FREE” with a free Community Curbside Giveaway Sign, or create your own, and set them out Saturday morning between 7 a.m. and 5 p.m.
 If you wish to donate any leftover items, please contact a local charity or schedule a large item collection with the Niagara Region.
-(See more on what to do with leftover items below.)
+(Scroll down to see what else you can do with leftover items.)

 Promote your Giveaway items online!

 Let everyone know about the great items you're giving away!
 Check out our Facebook event and share photos and descriptions.
 Just remember, this is a public event and your photos and any other information you share may be seen by anyone.
 On Instagram and Twitter, use #curbsidegiveaway to reach more people, too!